The School of Dentistry is going digital!

 • 145 master's students;

-In 2007, CAD/CAM[1] was introduced at the dental care center, under the responsibility of Philipe Gibert, to offer patients optical impressions for the design, on-site computer-assisted manufacturing, and fitting of ceramic dental prostheses in a single appointment.
-The integration of digital technology into dental care protocols gradually expanded, culminating in 2015 with the creation of the first CAD/CAM dental application unit in France.
-"Jean Valcarcel, dean of the faculty, and Sylvie Montal, head of department, aim to generalize the use of digital technology across all departments of the healthcare center and, of course, to teach the theoretical mastery of these new techniques, which are undoubtedly the fastest, most accurate, and most effective techniques known today," explains Michel Fages, head of the "CAD/CAM Prosthetics" medical unit at the university hospital.
+As early as 2007, CAD/CAM[1] technology was introduced at the dental clinic, under the leadership of Philipe Gibert, to offer patients optical impressions for the design, on-site computer-aided fabrication, and placement of ceramic dental prostheses all in a single appointment.
+The integration of digital technology into dental care protocols gradually expanded, culminating in 2015 with the creation of the first CAD/CAM dental application unit in France.“Jean Valcarcel, dean of the faculty, and Sylvie Montal, department head, aim to expand the use of digital tools across all departments of the dental center and, of course, to teach the theoretical mastery of these new techniques—undoubtedly the fastest, most precise, and most effective known today,” explains Michel Fages, head of the “CAD/CAM Prosthetics” medical unit at the university hospital.